dricketts/quadcopter/README.md

 -------------------
 This project contains three directories:

-1. tla - our embedding of TLA, proof rules, automation, and some arithmetic facts
+1. tla - our embedding of TLA (rTLA), proof rules, automation, and some arithmetic facts
-2. tlaexamples - our Sys abstraction and proof rules for our Sys (System.v) as well as various systems specified and verified using Sys.
+2. tlaexamples - our Sys abstraction and proof rules for our Sys (System.v) as well as various systems specified and verified using Sys that are discussed in our submission.
 3. Z3-plugin - a plugin for running Z3 on real arithmetic goals from Coq.